|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The issues surrounding a potentially workable fossil carbon tax in the USA are briefly summarized in the following video.
-US REPUBLICAN LED FOSSIL CARBON TAX
+The issues surrounding a potentially workable fossil carbon tax in the USA are briefly summarized in the following US REPUBLICAN LED FOSSIL CARBON TAX video.

 COST OF ENERGY FROM NON-FOSSIL FUEL ELECTRICITY GENERATION:

-At the present time fossil fuelled electricity generators provide controllable power for load following.
+At the present time fossil fuelled electricity generators provide controllable power for electricity grid load following.
 Hydraulic electricity generators with storage dams provide comparable flexibility, but the usefulness of hydraulic generators is gradually being compromised by global warming, which reduces the average river flow in the late summer when electricity is most needed.

 In principle a coal fuelled electricity generator could be directly replaced by a nuclear electricity generator with the same peak power output capacity.
 However, in terms of cost, thermal efficiency, resiliance and equipment working life it is usually better to base load nuclear generators and to use efficient energy storage for load following.

 In theory wind turbines in combination with energy storage can compete with nuclear generators.
 Wind generators provide unconstrained power at a direct cost of about $.14 / kWe-h.
 However, the wind generator power output as a function of time does not match the loads' power requirement as a function of time.
 It is necessary to introduce a combination of energy storage, generation constraint and load control in order to match the electricity production rate to the electricity consumption rate.
 The cost of these additional measures increases the average cost of non-fossil fuel electricity several fold.
 The cost of transmission/distribution is additional.